 Study in the UK | Scholarships and funding for your UK uni journey

-Combine that with the opportunities to network and build your skills in a professional setting through the strong links UK universities like Newcastle have with industry, and you’ve got the best possible start to your future career.
+Combine that with the opportunities to network and build your skills in a professional setting through the strong links UK universities such as Newcastle have with industry, and you’ve got the best possible start to your future career.

 So, how can you invest in your future and fund your dream of studying for an undergraduate degree with us?
 Read on to find out.